 Joe Allen and Orso Service charge policy

-We do not use the service charge to pay minimum wage.
-It is instead added to each employee’s wage to ensure they earn a fair & guaranteed income that is recognized by Banks and Building societies for loans and mortgages, and to ensure all our staff can meet their financial commitments.
+Service charge is not used to pay minimum wage, it is added to each member of staffs wage to ensure they earn a good fair guaranteed salary that is recognized by Banks and Building societies for loans and mortgages, and to ensure all our staff can meet their financial commitments.

-We are committed to supporting our employees and making our restaurants fantastic places to work.
-Many have been with us for over 15 years.
+We are committed to supporting our staff and making our restaurants fantastic places to work.
+Many of our staff have been with us for over 15 years

-Membership of Hospitality Action which provides them all with free access to help lines, grants, counselling and advice for all aspects of life.
+Membership of Hospitality action which provides them all with free access to helplines, grants, counseling and advice for all aspects of life;